-F370 has software controlled inputs and outputs on the input card (AA3), for connecting the external switch function or sensor.
-This means that when an external switch function or sensor is connected to one of six special connections, the correct function must be selected to the correct connection in the software in F370.
+F470 has software-controlled AUX inputs and outputs on the input board (AA3), for connecting the external switch function or sensor.
+This means that when an external switch function (the switch must be potential-free) or sensor is connected to one of six special connections, this function must be selected for the correct connection in menu 5.4.